 \subsection{Data}

-\paragraph{SQuAD v1.1 :} SQuAD v1.1 \cite{rajpurkar2016squad} is a reading comprehension dataset consisting of 100,000+ questions-answers pairs from Wikipedia paragraphs.
-The span extraction part of our model is trained on the train set ($87599$ pairs) and evaluated on the development set ($10570$ pairs). \paragraph{squad-open :} \cite{chen2017reading} introduced the squad-open benchmark to tackle the Open-Domain Question Answering setting.
+\paragraph{SQuAD v1.1 :} SQuAD v1.1 \cite{rajpurkar2016squad} is a reading comprehension dataset comprising 100,000+ question-answers pairs from Wikipedia paragraphs.
+The span extraction part of our model is trained on the train set ($87599$ pairs) and evaluated on the development set ($10570$ pairs). \paragraph{squad-open :} \cite{chen2017reading} introduced the squad-open benchmark to tackle the Open-Domain question-answering setting.
 It uses the whole English Wikipedia as the unique source of knowledge and is evaluated on SQuAD v1.1 questions.
-The Wikipedia version is of 2016 and contains 5,075,182 articles.
+The Wikipedia version is from 2016 and contains 5,075,182 articles.